splunk/splunk-connect-for-syslog/docs/destinations.md

 };
 ```

-## Example 5 Cisco ASA send to a third party SIEM
+## Example 5: Cisco ASA sends to a third party SIEM

-The destination name is taken from the env var each destination must have a unique name regardless of type.
-This value should be short and meaningful
+The destination name is taken from the environment variable, each destination must have a unique name regardless of type.
+This value should be short and meaningful.

-In most cases when a third party system needs "syslog" the requirement is to send "legacy BSD" as follows
+In most cases when a third party system requires syslog, it is to send legacy BSD,
-This is often refereed to as RFC3194
+this is often refereed to as RFC3194:

 ```bash
 #env_file